elite-polito/elite-polito.github.io/news/2023-06-08-splitech-2023/index.md

 # Participation at SpliTech 2023

-From the 20th to the 23th of July, the e-Lite research group will participate to the 8th International Conference on Smart and Sustainable Technologies (**SpliTech 2023**).
+From the 20th to the 23th of June, the e-Lite research group will participate to the 8th International Conference on Smart and Sustainable Technologies (**SpliTech 2023**).
 The conference will be held in Croatia, in Split, and in Bol (Brač island).

-On the 21st of July, **Luca Mannella will chair the [Special Session on Cybersecurity and IoT](https://elite.polito.it/news/2023/02/07/cfp-splitech2023-cybersecurity)** within the The International Symposium on Internet of Things.
+On the 21st of June, **Luca Mannella will chair the [Special Session on Cybersecurity and IoT](https://elite.polito.it/news/2023/02/07/cfp-splitech2023-cybersecurity)** within the The International Symposium on Internet of Things.

 <p className="text--center"><img src={SessionBanner} alt="Banner of the SpliTech 2023 conference"></img></p>